U.S. COVID death toll tops 700,000 - NewsBreak

 Dr. Anthony Fauci, the government’s top infectious disease specialist, warned on Friday that some may see the encouraging trends as a reason to remain unvaccinated.

 “It’s good news we’re starting to see the curves” coming down, he said.
-“That is not an excuse to walk away from the issue of needing to get vaccinated.”Coronavirus
+“That is not an excuse to walk away from the issue of needing to get vaccinated.”Twice as many rural Americans dying from COVID-19 as urban residents

 Unknowns include how flu season may strain already depleted hospital staffs and whether those who have refused to get vaccinated will change their minds.